 - NFPA 101 required egress inspection record-keeping requirements for new and existing facilities.

 - Rhode Island now requires two 20-pound extinguishers in stage areas.

 World Trade Center (2001)

 - A total of 40 code changes, consistent with the recommendations, were adopted in the 2009 and the 2012 editions of the I-Codes (International Building Code [IBC]) and International Fire Code, [IFC]).
 The I-Codes are a state-of-the-art model code used as the basis for building and fire regulations promulgated and enforced by all 50 U.S. states and key local jurisdictions.
 NFPA has adopted 10 additional WTC-related changes in the Life Safety Code (NFPA 101) used in 39 states, and two changes in the Uniform Fire Code (NFPA 1) used in 20 states.
 In 2022, a draft Standard for Mitigation of Disproportionate Collapse Potential in Buildings and Other Structures was completed and released for public comments by the American Society of Civil Engineers/Structural Engineering Institute (ASCE/SEI) Disproportionate Collapse Mitigation Standard Committee.
-This standard is pending publication in the summer of 2022.
+This standard is pending publication at the end of 2022.
 Additionally, revisions to existing standards on wind tunnel testing and estimation of wind loads and effects on buildings were completed and incorporated into ASCE 49-21 and ASCE 7-22, respectively.

 - Changes to ICC Building Codes Consistent with Recommendations from NIST's WTC Towers Investigation (Approved at the Final Action Hearings of the International Code Council, May 2010)